Intel® Gaussian & Neural Accelerator is a low-power neural coprocessor for continuous inference at the edge.

 InferenceEngine::InferRequest::GetPerformanceCounts, you can find various performance data about execution on GNA.
-Returned map stores a counter description as a key, counter value is stored in the
+Returned map stores a counter description as a key, and a counter value in the

 realTime_uSec field of the

 InferenceEngineProfileInfo structure.
 Current GNA implementation calculates counters for the whole utterance scoring and does not provide per-layer information.
-API allows to retrieve counter units in cycles, but they can be converted to seconds as follows:
+The API enables you to retrieve counter units in cycles, you can convert cycles to seconds as follows: